v-rgrace/Viva/Viva/learning/workday-intro.md

   - highpri
   - Tier1
 ms.localizationpriority: medium
-description: Learn how to configure and manage Workday for Microsoft Viva Learning.
+description: An introduction on how to configure and manage Workday for Microsoft Viva Learning.

 ---